I want to work with horses – an overview

-I want to work with horses but hear I need qualifications!
+I want to work with horses but heard I need qualifications!
 Is that correct?

-So what is available and what sort of jobs can I do when qualified?
+So what is available for training and what sort of jobs can I do when qualified?

 - The Degree course